Port Washington Water Pollution Control District: History

-The Port Washington Water Pollution Control District was established in 1915.
-As of 2021, more than 28,000 residents and business in the Port Washington area are served by the district.
+The Port Washington Water Pollution Control District was established in 1915, in order to better treat the sanitary sewage produced in the growing Port Washington area and mitigate the risk of sewage polluting the environment.
+In 1916, it built its first treatment plant – surrounded by a new district-owned park open to the public – on a site along Manhasset Bay, signing a 99-year lease with the Town of North Hempstead for the property.
+Much of the facility and parkland were constructed on landfill over the bay, extending out into the existing cove, with new bulkheads being installed along the waterfront.

 Over the decades following its establishment, the district would be expanded as new developments were built or as requested by residents in areas without sewers.
 One such extension took place in the 1950s, shortly after the construction of the New Salem and Westgate sections of Port Washington.

 In 1931, the Port Washington Water Pollution Control District acquired a significant amount of the property consisting of Sunset Park, located in the heart of Port Washington.
-It continues to operate as a public park, owned and operated by the district.
+The park is owned and operated by the district.

 In 1968, the Port Washington Water Pollution Control District received funds from New York to upgrade and expand its sewage pumping station.
 The grant, worth $361,218 (1968 USD), was part of the Pure Waters program.

 In 2016, a $450,000 grant from New York was secured for connecting the North Hempstead Beach Park's sewer system to the sewer system operated by the Port Washington Water Pollution Control District.
 At the time the $1.8 million project was announced, the park's sewer system was in poor condition and was over 40 years old.

 In 2023, the Port Washington Water Pollution Control District and the Port Washington Water District announced a partnership in implementing an initiative which plans to save roughly 625,000 gallons of water annually within their boundaries.